Last updated: August 2022 Review Date: August 2023

 10. Right to Appeal the Decision of Extenuating Circumstances Sub Board

 10.1 The decision of the Sub Board will be based on the evidence submitted with the claim.
 Students have the right to appeal against the decision of the Extenuating Circumstances Sub Board, if there is evidence that the procedures for the University Extenuating Circumstances Sub Board and/or consideration of its recommendation to the Examination Board were not followed.
-See Academic Appeal Policy for further details.
+See Academic Appeals Procedure for further details.